 Stone or ivory marbles could be made by grinding them.
 Clay, pottery, ceramic, or porcelain marbles can be made by rolling the material into a ball and either letting them dry naturally or firing them.
 They could be left natural, painted, or glazed.

 Clay marbles, also known as crock marbles or commies (common), are made of slightly porous clay; traditionally, they are made from local clay or leftover earthenware.
-They are rolled into balls, glazed and fired at low heat.
-This created an opaque imperfect sphere that was frequently sold as the poor boy’s old-timey marble.
+They are rolled into balls, glazed and fired at a low heat.
+This created an opaque, imperfect sphere that was frequently sold as the poor boy’s old-timey marble.

-Glass marbles could be made using glass rods; that were stacked together to form the desired colour and pattern.
+Glass marbles could be made using glass rods that were stacked together to form the desired colour and pattern.
 The rods are then cut into marble-sized pieces using marble scissors.
 The glass from the cut is then rounded to create a perfectly shaped marble.

 Another technique used to make marbles is by dropping chunks of molten glass into a groove made by two interlocking parallel screws.
 Colour is added to it from other glass rods; these are then combined with the main rod of glass to create the desired effect.
 As the screws rotate, the marble travels along them, shaping them into spheres as they cool.

-There were various types of marbles, and the names of these marbles vary from place to place; when I was little, we referred to marbles as allies.
+There were various types of marbles, and the names of these marbles varied from place to place; when I was little, we referred to marbles as allies.
 Here are some of the most popular ones.

-Alley – these marbles were made of marble or alabaster; the term alley is short for alabaster.
-They were streaked with wavy and other patterns with exotic names like
+Alley: These marbles were made of marble or alabaster; the term alley is short for “alabaster”.
+They were streaked with wavy and other patterns with exotic names, like

-Cat’s eye – these marbles had a clear glass base and featured a blue, red, white, yellow or green stripe.
-Mass-produced marbles had a greenish tint, but true vintage cat’s eye marbles were clear.
+Cat’s eye: These marbles had a clear glass base and featured a blue, red, white, yellow, or green stripe.
+Mass-produced marbles had a greenish tint, but true vintage cat’s-eye marbles were clear.

-Commie or common – these were made of clay; they had a natural or monochrome colouration and were made in huge quantities during the 19th and early 20th centuries.
+Commie or common: These were made of clay; they had a natural or monochrome colouration and were made in huge quantities during the 19th and early 20th centuries.
 These are the clay marbles that we find on the beaches today.
 They are also found in old rubbish dumps.

-Knuckle down – this is the position that is taken at the start line at the beginning of a match; the player begins with his or her knuckle against the ground.
+Knuckle down: This is the position that is taken at the start line at the beginning of a match; the player begins with his or her knuckle against the ground.

-Elephant stomps – when elephant stomps are called, it allows a player to stomp on their marble, levelling it with the surface of the ground; doing so makes it very difficult for other players to hit it.
+Elephant stomps: When elephant stomps are called, it allows a player to stomp on their marble, levelling it with the surface of the ground.
+Doing so makes it very difficult for other players to hit it.

-Bombies – when called, it allows a player to take one or two steps while holding his or her marble.
+Bombies: When called, it allows a player to take one or two steps while holding his or her marble.
 While closing one eye, they can line up over one of the other opponent’s marbles and drop their marble while trying to hit the marble on the ground.

-Leaning tops – this is when a shooter leans in on his or her non-playing hand to gain leverage over an indentation on any type of surface or obstacle.
+Leaning tops: This is when a shooter leans in on his or her non-playing hand to gain leverage over an indentation on any type of surface or obstacle.

-A taw or shooter is a larger marble than most other marbles; you use it to shoot with.
+A taw, or shooter, is a larger marble than most other marbles; you use it to shoot with.
 A grandfather is the largest marble and is the size of a billiard or tennis ball.

-- Tom bowler
+- Tom Bowler